mennymendoza/GrpcAspNetCore/README.md

 * This allows you to build dev and prod versions of the backend gRPC ASP.NET Core server
 * I built this using .NET 6; it's advised to install the same version of the .NET SDK
 * Here's a link for installing the .NET SDK: [Installation Guide](https://learn.microsoft.com/en-us/dotnet/core/install/)
-### Installing the Protobuf compiler
-* This compiles the Typescript/Javascript client for the frontend if you want to add your own custom messages to the greet.proto file.
-The official documentation for this is not great, but you should be up and running with the following two steps:
-    1. Install the Protobuf compiler tool with apt: `sudo apt install -y protobuf-compiler`.
-You should be able to run `protoc --version` to ensure it's installed.
-    2. Install the gRPC-web plugin tool with npm using this command: `sudo npm install -g protoc-gen-grpc-web`.
-Ensure you have npm already installed.

 ## Deployment